Myles Straw Player Props: Guardians vs. Royals

-On Thursday, Myles Straw (on the back of going 2-for-4) and the Cleveland Guardians face the Kansas City Royals, whose starting pitcher will be Zack Greinke.
-First pitch is at 2:10 PM ET.
+After going 0-for-3 in his last game, Myles Straw and the Cleveland Guardians face the Kansas City Royals (who will start Jordan Lyles) at 7:10 PM ET on Thursday.

-In his last game, he had two hits (going 2-for-4) against the Royals.
+He had a hitless showing in his previous game (0-for-3) against the Braves.

 Myles Straw Game Info & Props vs. the Royals